 1. The Truth in Lending Act (§170, 15 USC §1666i) and Regulation Z (12 CFR §226.12(c)) contain provisions which preserve a cardholder's claim and defenses against a card issuer in certain circumstances.
 A cardholder is given a right to assert against the card issuer all claims (other than tort claims) and defenses arising out of the credit transaction that it would otherwise have against the merchant.
 Regulation Z does not provide any guidance as to the nature of the claims and defenses that may be asserted.
-Since it does give the cardholder the right to assert against the card issuer any claims and defenses available that would be available against the merchant, however, most merchant agreements provided for a "pass through" of the problem.
+Since it does give the cardholder the right to assert against the merchant, however, most merchant agreements provided for a "pass through" of the problem.